rickeyguo/fedex-scraper/README.md

 Download thousands of proof of delivery documents from FedEx website based on tracking numbers

-Here's the fedex scraper in action in 2x speed:
+Here's the fedex scraper in action at 2x speed:

 https://user-images.githubusercontent.com/32823151/193440413-4f531380-497e-4916-ab2f-a6b695126fcb.mp4